 the gallon size make it much easier to mix the contents around.

 -A small glass jar to weigh and mix your fragrance oil and dye in.

 The How To -

 Start with some math and keep good notes.
 If you have great success with a color/fragrance combo you'll want to remember how to

 repeat it, and not your failures.

-x .05 (your fragrance load) = 0.8 oz of fragrance oil for each pound of wax pastilles.
-That is 0.8 oz by weight on a scale, not a measuring
+x .04 or .05 (your fragrance load) = .64 or 0.8 oz of fragrance oil for each pound of wax pastilles.
+That is 0.64 or 0.8 oz by weight on a scale, not a measuring